 Downloads: 202,994 (most popular extension) | Best for: Teams using Linear for project management

 The Linear extension is the most downloaded Raycast extension for good reason.
-You can create issues, assign them, update status, and browse cycles without opening Linear’s web UI.
+You can create issues with auto-filled context, search by ID or assignee, move issues across workflow states, and browse cycles - all without opening Linear’s web UI.

-My use case: During standup, I update 4-5 issue statuses in under 30 seconds using ⌘ + K → type status → Enter.
+Practical example: During standup, update 4-5 issue statuses in under 30 seconds using ⌘ + K → type status → Enter.
 In Linear’s UI, this takes 2+ minutes.

-Pricing note: Linear’s extension is free, but Linear itself requires a paid plan for teams ($8/user/month).
+Pricing note: Linear’s extension is free, but Linear itself requires a paid plan for teams ($8 per user/month).

 3. Jira - Official Integration